-Texas’ location, geography and diverse economy offer unique trade opportunities with other states and countries.
-Texas has a number of ports of entry, including seaports, inland ports and border crossings, which facilitate the movement of imports and exports.
-Texas ports of entry contribute to the state and local economies, each in a very distinctive way.
+Texas’ location, geography and growing economy offer a multitude of trade opportunities with other states and countries.
+Texas has 29 official ports of entry that serve as critical gateways to global trade, including seaports, inland ports and border crossings.
+Each Texas port of entry contributes to state and local economies in a unique way.

-Port San Antonio on the southwestern side of the city of San Antonio, was created in 1995 as a result of the federal government’s decision to close Kelly Air Force Base.
-The city created the port as a separate special authority to redevelop the former base which included 1,900 acres and 15 million square feet of former Air Force facilities.1 Today, Port San Antonio is part of a larger complex comprising Lackland Air Force Base (south), Kelly Field (center) and Port San Antonio (north).
-Lackland AFB and Kelly Field are part of Joint Base San Antonio (JBSA), which is also is a large tenant at Port San Antonio.
+Port San Antonio, located on the southwestern side of the city of San Antonio, was created in 1995 as a result of the federal government’s decision to close Kelly Air Force Base.
+The city created the port as a separate special authority to redevelop the former base, which included 15 million square feet of former Air Force facilities.2 Today, Port San Antonio is part of a larger complex composed of Lackland Air Force Base (south), Kelly Field (center) and Port San Antonio (north).
+Lackland AFB and Kelly Field are part of Joint Base San Antonio (JBSA), which also is a large tenant at Port San Antonio (Exhibit 1).

 Port San Antonio includes:

-Comptroller staff applied data obtained from various sources as inputs and used the REMI (Regional Economic Models, Inc.) model for the state of Texas to generate estimates of Port San Antonio’s contributions to state-level employment, gross domestic product, output and disposable personal income.
-4 The Comptroller estimates that the operation at Port San Antonio contributed $5.2 billion to the Texas economy and supported about 27,000 jobs in 2015.
+Comptroller staff applied data obtained from various sources as inputs and used the REMI (Regional Economic Models Inc.) model for the state of Texas to generate estimates of Port San Antonio’s contributions to state-level employment, gross domestic product (GDP), output and disposable personal income.5 The Comptroller estimates that the operation at Port San Antonio contributed $5.6 billion to the Texas economy and supported about 32,000 jobs in 2018 (Exhibit 4).

 Source: REMI Model for Texas

-Boeing operates one of the world’s largest military aircraft maintenance, repair, and overhaul (MRO) facilities.
-Since opening in 1998, Boeing has invested more than $200 million in this facility, which:
+Boeing operates one of the world’s largest military aircraft maintenance, repair and overhaul facilities at Port San Antonio.
+Since its opening in 1998, Boeing has invested more than $240 million in this facility, which:

 Source: The Boeing Company

-Port San Antonio is part of the larger The Dallas-Fort Worth Customs District, which includes the area stretching from Tulsa, OK to San Antonio, with the width of Lubbock to Dallas, capturing all trade activity in-between.
-While being a significantly large area, the DFW region represents 93 percent of the total value of goods traded in the entire trade district.
-With $58.5 billion in trade, the district was the nation’s 16th largest, by value, in 2015.10
+Port San Antonio is part of the larger Dallas-Fort Worth Customs District, which stretches from Tulsa to San Antonio and from Lubbock to Dallas.
+With $58.5 billion in trade, this district was the nation’s 22nd largest, by value, in 2018 (Exhibit 5).12

-Texas has 29 official ports of entry that serve as critical gateways to global trade.
-Each port, whether accessible via air, land or sea, serves a variety of domestic and international economic activity across multiple industries.
+Each of Texas’ 29 official ports of entry serve as critical gateways to global trade.
+Whether accessible via air, land or sea, the ports serve a variety of domestic and international economic activity across multiple industries.
 The high quality of Texas’ ports has a significant impact internationally as well as across the state from its largest cities to the most rural counties.
-Texas ports play an important role in the state’s transportation network, as each directly contributes to and thus affects the entire transportation system.
-Texas ports contribute to the overall strength and diversity of the Texas economy, which ranks 10th in GDP when compared to other nations.11
+Texas ports play an important role in the state’s transportation network, as each directly contributes to, and thus affects, the entire transportation system.
+Texas ports contribute to the overall strength and diversity of the Texas economy, which would rank 10th globally in GDP if it were a nation.13